albertngo1/domodomo/README.md

 ### Live Example

-A showcase of the library is shown here.
+A showcase of the library is [shown here](https://albertngo1.github.io/domodomo/).
+The game uses the DOMODOMO library to be able to let you play snake!